 We have collaborated with BrainStorm Inc., a company that specializes in Microsoft applications training.
 QuickHelp™ is their on-demand learning management system that allows you to customize learning paths with hundreds of short, easily consumable videos for specific people or teams within your organization and track their progress.
 This training can range from using applications like Outlook and Teams to overall Security Awareness Training.
 All of this comes at a very low cost per user.

 Approaching the end of the year is always a good time to formally review your current IT situation.
-Yet, it may be more critical than ever with the year in 2020 we are experiencing.
-With an uncertain return to the workplace in 2021, investing in an agile infrastructure, secure environment and tech-enabled workforce may be as much a matter of survival for some as it is a competitive advantage for others.
+Yet, it may be more critical than ever to continuously review your IT plans.
+With an evolving return to the “new” workplace in 2022, investing in an agile infrastructure, secure environment and tech-enabled workforce may be as much a matter of survival for some as it is a competitive advantage for others.

 If you aren’t receiving the strategic advice you need or are struggling to “keep those lights on,” it may be a sign you need to reevaluate your technology partner relationship.